Skip to content

 Calculate →

 Singapore does not have a universal minimum wage.
 Instead, the government uses the Progressive Wage Model (PWM) — a sector-by-sector approach that sets minimum wages based on job level and skills, not just a flat hourly rate.
-Here's what the 2026 rates look like, and who is covered.
+Together with the Local Qualifying Salary (LQS) and the Workfare Income Supplement (WIS), this forms a three-layer wage protection system that covers around 80% of resident lower-wage workers in 2026.

 What Is the Progressive Wage Model?

-The PWM was introduced in 2012, starting with the cleaning sector.
-It has since expanded to cover:
+The PWM was introduced in 2012 starting with the cleaning sector.
+By 2026 it covers:

 • Cleaning